What is Dependency Injection?

 }

-An even more practical approach, as we will see later, will be through the constructor:
+Even more practical, as we will see later, is using the constructor:

 class Article